 There are many joint supplements available on the market to help your dog live a happier life, so talk with your veterinarian about their recommended products for your furry friend.

-Keep in mind many of the best supplements will have a combination of the above ingredients.
+Keep in mind many of the best supplements will have a combination of the ingredients I’ve listed above.
 This way, you don’t have to give your dog so many products every day.

 However, remember the principle of multi-modal pain and mobility management for senior dogs.
 Most of my patients are on a “cocktail” of supplements plus traditional western medications.
 This is because they work together to provide a syngergistic effect and maximum comfort to boost quality of life.
 Talk to your veterinarian about what’s best for your dog.